nsxiv/nsxiv/README.md

   * libexif (optional, automatically enabled if installed)

-Please make sure to install the corresponding development packages in case that you want to build sxiv on a distribution with separate runtime and development packages (e.g. *-dev on Debian).
+Please make sure to install the corresponding development packages in case that you want to build nsxiv on a distribution with separate runtime and development packages (e.g. *-dev on Debian).

 Building
 --------

-sxiv is built using the commands:
+nsxiv is built using the commands:

     $ make
     # make install

 Please note, that the latter one requires root privileges.
-By default, sxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/sxiv".
+By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv".

 Running make will automatically detect if libexif and libgif are available and enable them if so.
 CLI arguments will override any automatic detection.